material-components/material-components-web/packages/mdc-drawer/README.md

 const drawer = new MDCTemporaryDrawer(document.querySelector('.mdc-temporary-drawer'));
 ```

+#### Handling events

+When the drawer is opened or closed, the component will emit a
+`MDCTemporaryDrawer:open` or `MDCTemporaryDrawer:close` custom event with no data attached.
+Events get emitted only when the drawer toggles its opened state, i.e. multiple consecutive
+`drawer.open = true` calls will result in only one `MDCTemporaryDrawer:open`.

 ### Using the Foundation Class

 MDC Temporary Drawer ships with an `MDCTemporaryDrawerFoundation` class that external frameworks and libraries can